See how to prepare at the end of this page.

 We will have four courses and some bottles of wine included as part of your prepaid dinner.
 Any additional food or drinks beyond what is served at the table will be at your own expense.

-The dinner will take place on the first day of the course on the 5nd of February from 19:00–21:30 at Marv & Ben, Snaregade 4 in central Copenhagen (approx. a 10-minute walk from the venue at BLOX).
+The dinner will take place on the first day of the course on the 8th of June from 19:00-21.30 at PatéPaté, Slagterboderne 1, in central Copenhagen (approx. a 20-minute walk from the venue at BLOX).

 See map to the restaurant